Seven Sins of Writing

 Concise writing is key to clear communication.
 Wordiness obscures your ideas and frustrates your reader.
 Make your points succinctly.

 Misuse of the Apostrophe

 Apostrophes may indicate possession or mark omitted letters in contractions.
 Writers often misuse apostrophes when forming plurals and possessives.
 The basic rule is quite simple: use the apostrophe to indicate possession, not a plural.

 Misplaced and dangling modifiers create illogical, even comical, sentences.
 We confuse our readers if we fail to connect modifiers (words that describe or limit other words) to the words they modify; be sure to place modifiers next to the words they modify.

 Pronouns are useful as substitutes for nouns, but a poorly chosen pronoun can obscure the meaning of a sentence.

 Learning to write clearly and effectively is at the heart of Hamilton College’s mission statement: “Hamilton students learn to think independently, embrace difference, write and speak persuasively, and engage issues ethically and creatively.”
-We asked our professors to share some of their pet peeves (otherwise known as common writing errors).
+We asked our professors to share some common writing mistakes.

 Developing the ability to communicate in a clear, organized, and effective way is a central goal of a liberal arts education — and a prerequisite for a successful career.
 That’s why we established centers for writing and speaking.

 Writing Center Director